What is Meditation

 In our typical waking state, consciousness registers only a tiny fraction of the body’s subtle yet vibrantly dynamic, almost roaring sensory experience.
 This disparity is striking.

-The moment we close our eyes, the inherently outward-focused consciousness begins to align with the vast, ever-present, and infinitely attentive ocean of interoceptive bodily existence.
-This hidden life reveals itself under the light of consciousness but unfolds on a stage of awareness we may not have known existed.
+The moment we close our eyes, the inherently outward-focused nature of consciousness spontaneously begins to align with the vast, ever-present, and infinitely attentive ocean of interoceptive bodily existence.
+This hidden life emerges under the light of consciousness but unfolds on a stage of awareness we may not have previously realized existed.

 Gurdjieff’s Insight